 5. Get The Government To Pay For Your Standing Desk.

 If you have an ABN, work from home and live in New South Wales, you may be eligible for a $1,000 government rebate on your standing desk.

 Just because you can get away with your WFH “set” looking daggy – complete with children’s toys, your dog, and your kettle in the background – doesn’t mean you should.

 What’s the #1 secret to looking good on camera?
 Lighting.

-If you live in an igloo or a bunker and have no windows, don’t rely on overhead lighting.
-Consider investing in simple and relatively inexpensive artificial lighting solution, like this one from LumeCube.
+Consider investing in a simple and relatively inexpensive artificial lighting solution like this one from LumeCube.

 If you’re not careful, you’ll spend half of your workday mucking about the kitchen.
-Time hemorrhages twice as quickly when working from home, and food prep is one of the biggest timesucks.
+Time hemorrhages twice as quickly when working from your own home, and food prep is one of the biggest timesucks.

 (Related: Funkiest Coffee Machines For Your Home Office).